jbosstm/quickstart/XTS/raw-xts-api-demo/README.md

 Author: Ivo Studensky <istudens@redhat.com>

-Note: This demo has been written for, and tested on, JBoss 8.0.0.Alpha1-SNAPSHOT It may work with other versions of JBoss 7.
-Please download and install this app server from the JBoss website.
+Note: This demo has been written for, and tested on, WildFly 10.0.0.Final and WildFly 10.1.0.Final-SNAPSHOT.
+It may work with other versions of WildFly.
+Please download and install this app server from the WildFly website and set the appropriate Narayana version in the pom.xml.
+You can check which Narayana version was used in each WildFly tag over here: https://github.com/wildfly/wildfly/blob/10.0.0.Final/pom.xml.

 Note: The java.awt.headless property is needed for the demo as it starts a Java Swing user interface for each or the participant services.
 This is done for demonstration purposes; it is unlikely that a typical JEE application will ever do this.